RedPitaya/RedPitaya/doc/appsFeatures/marketplace/marketplace.rst

 =================

-This application will model a physical system, turning the Red Pitaya STEM board into almost any linear system that can be included into a measuring and control circuitry.
+This application will model a physical system, turning the Red Pitaya board into almost any linear system that can be included into a measuring and control circuitry.
-The modeling of the physical system is done by simulating the system H(z) transfer function with the Red Pitaya STEM board.
+The modeling of the physical system is done by simulating the system H(z) transfer function with the Red Pitaya board.
 In the application there are some predefined H(z) functions which will help you describe/simulate the desired system.
 Changing the parameters of the H(z) transfer function